thijs83/r2ccar/README.md

 cd
 ls /dev/a*
 ```
 You should see the file /dev/arduino.
-If not then you have to modify the ID in the script to the correct microcontroller you are using.
+If the arduino is connected and /dev/arduino is not visible than you have to modify the ID in the script to the correct microcontroller you are using.

 In the arduino folder you can also find the code that needs to be uploaded to the arduino for the use of the two encoders.
 The code measures the average period between detections inside a constant time window and converts this to a velocity measurement using the gear ratio and wheel radius.
 This velocity measurement is send to the Jetson Nano using the USB connection.